sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ### Build a world class public service <!-- omit in toc -->

 Open standards and OSS are about co-creation and building public services that connect seamlessly across organizational silos and borders.
-That is why it is a component in most of the actions in the [Interoperability solutions for public administrations, businesses and citizens](https://ec.europa.eu/isa2/isa2_en) (ISA2) European Commission programme.
+That is why it is a component in most of the actions in the Interoperability solutions for public administrations, businesses and citizens (ISA2) (previously at: //ec.europa.eu/isa2/isa2_en) European Commission programme.
 Building a responsible open Canada is something we can only do ourselves and the best way is to do it together.

 A [Study on OSS governance at the European Commission](https://op.europa.eu/en/publication-detail/-/publication/1aa67278-5464-11ea-aece-01aa75ed71a1) shows that their OSS strategy is in line with the best practices from public services and private companies.